By Little Pro on 2015-12-29 Views: Update:2018-02-12

 The Catalogue of PHCs and China MEP order 22 were revoked on 15 July 2016 (source).

-Companies who intend to export or import toxic chemicals on the “List of toxic chemicals severely restricted to be imported into or exported from China” shall apply for registration certificates or custom clearance notification from the Solid Waste and Chemical Management Center of China MEP (MEP-SCC) prior to export and import.
+Companies who intend to export or import toxic chemicals on the “catalogue of severely restricted toxic chemicals” shall apply for custom clearance notification certificate from the Solid Waste and Chemical Management Center of China MEP (MEP-SCC) prior to export and import.

 Drug precursors are certain chemicals which can be used in the illicit manufacture of narcotic drugs and psychotropic substances.
 Examples of such chemicals include acetic anhydride, acetone, hydrochloric acid, and sulfuric acid.